19th Century; sourced from China. 31″ h, 11.5″ w

 Fu-dogs are actually lions.
 In myth, they guard the god Fu, and somehow came to be known as Fu-dogs.
 They are usually made in a pair.
 In folk-lore, they stand for justice and prosperity, and are supposed to guard against misfortune.
 A male’s paw is usually shown stepping on an orb, symbol of power, and the female’s on a cub, symbol of continuous life cycle.

 Each Fu-dog shown here has a knobby mane and a body with fur defined by relief carving of hooked swirls parting from a center “spine” defined by several nodes.
 Each has a face with bushy eyebrows, whiskers, and a wide grin that shows its tongue.
 Each has two cubs lashed to its chest with ribbons.
 The male dog steps on an orb, and the female on a cub.
 The blanc-de-chin deep base each “dog” stands on shows a pair of small confronting dragons.

 This pair of blanc-de-chine Fu-dogs has a white glaze with a hint of blue.
 This hue, in some publications, is said to be the true color of old blanc-de-chin.
 Others claim ivory white or hint of yellow to be true.
-At any rate, vintage pieces often have cracks from imperfect method of firing in the early days, and this pair shows cracks and mottling patches from old glaze peeling off.
+At any rate, vintage pieces often have cracks from imperfect method of firing in the early days, and this pair shows some cracks and mottling patches from old glaze peeling off.
 A pair of antiquated blanc-de-chine Fu-dogs is quite hard to find today.
 It should not be placed outside as weathering could damage it, but it would look wonderful by a doorway inside, at each side of a piece of furniture or fireplace.